top1944/duckuments/docs/17_setup/1_3_github_basics.md

     $ ssh -T git@github.com

 The command tries to connect to Github using the private keys that you specified.
 This is the expected output:

-    $ ssh -T git@github.com

     Warning: Permanently added the RSA host key for IP address '![ip address]' to the list of known hosts.
     Hi ![username]!
 You've successfully authenticated, but GitHub does not provide shell access.